sanjaynagi/sanjaycnagi.github.io/_pages/about.md

 Hello!
 I'm a PhD student at the [Liverpool School of Tropical Medicine](https://www.lstmed.ac.uk/), in the Vector Informatics and Genomics group.

 To date, my work has focused on major mosquito vectors of disease.
 In particular, the rapid evolution and spread of resistance in the major malaria vector, *Anopheles gambiae*, is a major focus.
-I am also interested in the underlying genetic mechanisms behind the regulation of resistance-associated genes, such as the involvement of non-coding RNAs.
+I am primarily interested in population genomics - particularly spatial population genetics and methods to detect selection.

 ### My PhD